sbarex/MediaInfo/README.md

 Then open the Xcode project, change the signing team and build.
 First time the build process can be slow due to the compilation of the dependencies libraries.

-The required libraries are linked inside the extension and compiled within Xcode, so no others external dependency are required.
+The required libraries are linked inside the extension and compiled within Xcode, so no others external dependencies are required.

 ### Dependencies